+Qualitative evaluation aspects:

-Capability (a) should be a minor delta because there is not any significant syntactical upgrade from V2 to V3 (with regards to the H.248.1 core protocol).
+Capability (a) might be a minor delta because there is not any significant syntactical upgrade from V2 to V3 (with regards to the H.248.1 core protocol).

-Capability (b) should be similar effort, comparable to the support of a new package with a single property.
+Capability (b) might be similar effort, comparable to the support of a new package with a single property.

 Some observations:

-A stepwise introduction of H.248.1 V3 seems to be a pragmatic way forward and also feasible from specification point of view (“would not violate stage 3 specifications in our opinion”).
+A stepwise introduction of H.248.1 V3 might be an alternative, pragmatic way forward and also feasible from specification point of view because not violating protocol/profile specifications.

-A stepwise introduction of H.248.1 V3 seems to be a small step here (see items (a) and (b)).
+A stepwise introduction of H.248.1 V3 might be a smaller step in this example (see items (a) and (b)), in contrast to the full protocol version upgrade.

-Explicit support of the V3 IEPS/ETS signalling element shouldn’t be a show stopper for eMPS.
+Warning: any upversioning strategy should of course compliant against [ITU-T H.248.1].

 [End Proposed Correction]